mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 **Katagiri**: That is a very conceptualized term.
 There are lots of terms there; but in Mahayana Buddhism we don't believe [they are] really something which exist.
 If you say something which exists, it has substance.

-**Same person**: Okay, well in the story that you gave us as an example of prapti and aprapti, it seemed to me, if I understand it right, prapti was the force that brought your friend back to the monastery, and apropti was the earthquake.
+**Same person**: Okay, well in the story that you gave us as an example of prapti and aprapti, it seemed to me, if I understand it right, prapti was the force that brought your friend back to the monastery, and aprapti was the earthquake.
 And they were both present at that time.
 I think; if I understand the terms.

 **Katagiri**: Aprapti is kind of a force which kept my friend [at] Eiheiji monastery separate from the movie theater.
 It kept him away, saving him from death.
 Do you understand?
 That is aprapti: there is something separate; a force to separate.
 Or sometimes put together; at that time, unfortunately, you have to die.
 But he was saved; that is, maybe, a force of aprapti.